Rain Vs. Snow [Part 2]

 The details:

 One of the fundamental characteristics of water management in mountainous regions of the western U.S. is our ability to precisely predict water supply for the upcoming summer irrigation season.
 This high degree of predictability—historically, at least—is inherited from the dominance of summer-time streamflow by snowmelt.
-When peak SWE occurs in April, the summer’s water supply is just sitting there on the ground, where we can easily measure it and therefore predict streamflow for the upcoming 6 months.
+When peak snow water equivalent (SWE) occurs in April, the summer’s water supply is just sitting there on the ground, where we can easily measure it and therefore predict streamflow for the upcoming 6 months.
 Prediction of runoff timing is a little trickier, but traditionally, we have been able to predict total volume pretty well.

 In extensive modeling of streamflow in the subwatersheds of the Henry’s Fork, Dr. Christina Morrisett found that in looking backwards at total summertime streamflow with complete data in hand, streamflow is best predicted by models that contain both SWE and summertime precipitation as inputs, along with some other climatic variables.
 However, in early April, when we need to predict water supply for irrigation and other needs for the upcoming summer, we do not know how much it is going to rain during the spring and summer and so need to predict streamflow only with SWE and other predictors that are known at the beginning of April.

 It turns out that in water years in which SWE makes up a larger fraction of total precipitation, these models are more precise in predicting upcoming summer streamflow.
 In the 1989–2023 data set, the median fraction of precipitation accumulated in peak snowpack is 77%.
 For years with greater-than-median snow fraction, peak SWE explains 89% of the variability in upcoming April–September streamflow.
 For years with less-than-median snow fraction, peak SWE explains only 73% of variability in April–September streamflow.
-For the data set as a whole, SWE explains 82% of the variabilty in streamflow.
+For the data set as a whole, SWE explains 82% of the variability in streamflow.
 Thus, as rain makes up a larger fraction of total precipitation, the precision in predicting streamflow from peak SWE goes down.
 The graph below shows that the scatter of points around the prediction curve is lower in the years with higher snow fraction.

 One obvious observation from the graph (and from intuition) is that when the snow fraction is lower (rain fraction is higher), total streamflow is a little higher.
 More rain in the spring and summer will generally increase streamflow a little bit relative to what it would have been based on snowpack alone.
 So, if in those rainy years we end up with a little more water than expected, what is the harm in that?